jessefreeman/GameCreator/Docs/GameCreator/WorkspacePath.md

 # Changing the Workspace Path

-In addition to using Game Creator’s Settings Tool, you can manually override the default system path by hand.
+In addition to using Game Creator’s Workspace Explorer Tool, you can manually override the default system path by hand.
 Sometimes it is useful to change this if Pixel Vision 8 fails to load manually or the file becomes corrupted.
 The Game Creator stores the workspace path inside of the `bios.json`, at the root of the default, save location on your computer.

 ![image alt text](images/ChangingTheWorkspacePath_image_0.png)